-- The need to discuss academic concerns with the Dean of Studies as regularly as required and that referral to third-party services is an option
+- The need to discuss academic concerns with Dr Anton Beukes (Dean of Studies) as regularly as required and that referral to third-party services is an option,

-- The different options available for pastoral care when required.
+- The different options available for pastoral care when required, and

 - Faculty supervised student Growth Groups

 - One on one sessions as requested by students

 - One on one sessions as requested with the Dean of Counselling & Pastoral Care

 - One on one sessions as requested by faculty advisors